 The Control Center Manager offers a comprehensive deployment console that enables you to view and manage all aspects of deployment.
 It provides access to the information stored in the active Control Center.

 You can also access deployment data reports using the Repository Browser, as described in the Warehouse Builder Online Help.

-In the Connection Explorer, right-click Control Centers and choose New.
+In the Locations Navigator, right-click Control Centers and select New Control Center.

 The Create Control Center dialog box is displayed.